 (b) can grant a licence to enter to inspect or remedy a default;

-(c) is not a licence to use or occupy land or a subdivision of land to which section 20 of the Town Planning and Development Act 1928 applies.
+(c) is not a licence to use or occupy land or a subdivision of land to which section 135 of the Planning and Development Act 2005 applies.

+[Section 15 amended: No. 38 of 2005 s.
+15.]

 16. Registration of surrender of carbon covenants: effect

 (1) When a surrender of the whole of a carbon covenant is registered, all rights, obligations and restrictions under the covenant cease to have effect, except to the extent that the covenant provides otherwise.